petrelharp/context/model-desc.md

 It should therefore carry around:
 - 'data' : an object of class 'tuplecounts' giving numbers of observed paired tuples
 - 'genmatrix' : an object of class 'genmatrix' with rows and columns indexed by 'headpats' (in the same order)
-- 'mutrates' : instaneous rates corresponding to 'genmatrix@mutpats'
+- 'mutrates' : instantaneous rates corresponding to 'genmatrix@mutpats'
 - 'selcoef' : selection coefficients corresponding to 'genmatrix@selpats'
 - 'params' : other parameters (branch lengths, arguments to fixfn, etc)
 - 'projmatrix' : a (projection) matrix with rows indexed by 'headpats' and columns indexed by 'tailpats'